What is Manchester Water District?

 user fees.
 These fees include a base-rate charge, commodity (water

-usage) rate, and street light charges in some areas.
+usage) charge, and street light charges in some areas.
 In addition,

 the District charges various fees (time, materials,

-and overheads) for services rendered.
+and overheads) for other services rendered.
 These charges are detailed

 in a published Schedule of Fees & Charges.